omnetpp/omnetpp/doc/src/userguide/result-analysis.rst

   horizontal axis, iso lines, etc.).
 - :guilabel:`Plot`, :guilabel:`Lines`, :guilabel:`Bars`, etc.: For configuring the labels, markers, ticks, grid, etc.
 - :guilabel:`Styling`: Visual properties for the plot.
-- :guilabel:`Advanced`: Lets you manually add custom plot properties that don't occur on the other pages.
+- :guilabel:`Advanced`: Lets you manually add plot properties that are not configurable on the other pages.
 - :guilabel:`Export`: Properties to be used during image/data export.